dSunny90/SSTableViewPresenter/README.md

 #### Complex actions with `EventForwarder` (SendingState)

-When a cell or view emits multiple event types, carries typed payloads, or needs to share a single event channel across sections, conform to `EventSendingProvider` from `SendingState` instead.
+When a cell or view emits multiple event types, carries typed payloads, or needs to share a single event channel across sections, conform to `EventForwardingProvider` from `SendingState` instead.
 Observe events at the view-controller level through the presenter's shared event channel.

-> For full `EventSendingProvider` usage, refer to the [`SendingState`](https://github.com/dSunny90/SendingState) documentation.
+> For full `EventForwardingProvider` usage, refer to the [`SendingState`](https://github.com/dSunny90/SendingState) documentation.

 ---